vmlf01/vmlf01.github.io/_posts/2016-01-22-random-lodash.md

 ## _.sampleSize

-Returns a group of random element from a collection.
+Returns a group of random elements from a collection.

 ```js
 _.sampleSize([1, 2, 3, 4], 2);